 - ocenaudio: Best Audio Editing Software for Beginners

 - RX Post Production Suite 4: Best Audio Post Production Tools

 - Fission: Best Audio Editing Software for Fast and Lossless Audio Editing

 Note: While I am focusing this article on macOS operating system, most of these apps work on Windows PC too.
 The only app that doesn’t work on Windows is the Logic Pro X.

-Best Audio Editing Software
+Best Audio Editing Software to Use in 2020

 1. Adobe Audition: Best Overall Audio Editing Software

 I want to start this list by using the most obvious and best overall audio editing software that the market has to offer.
 Whether you want to record and edit audio or want to create a background score for your upcoming movie, Adobe Audition can handle all your needs.
 Not only the software has all the features that you require from an audio editing program but it also has multi-track recording and editing capabilities which is something that we associate with digital audio workstations.
 Adobe Audition also offers one of the best audio clean-up and restoration tools on the market.
 It supports a ton of plugins which add even more power to the software.
 Whether you want to remove noise with precision or add audio effects, you can find plugins for everything here.

 My favorite feature of the Adobe Audition is its waveform editing environment which allows you to pinpoint the problems and apply necessary adjustments.
 Adobe also brings AI enhanced tools which can make your audio editing life easier.
 For example, there’s an “Auto Ducking” feature which uses Adobe’s AI-based ‘Adobe Sensei’ technology to automatically lower the volume of background track to make the vocals more pronounced.
 Other features of the app include batch processing of audio files, automatic speech alignment, iXML metadata support, synthesized speech, and more.
 You will also appreciate the clean and user-friendly UI.